ksator/junos-automation-with-stackstorm/README.md

 # about this repo
-How to automate Junos with stackstorm.
+How to automate Junos using stackstorm with the integration packs NAPALM and Ansible.

 # about stackstorm
 ## what is stackstorm